 At Least 25 People Killed In Guatemala Volcano Eruption

-At least 25 people are dead and dozens injured after Guatemala's Mt.
+At least 25 people are dead and hundreds injured after Guatemala's Mt.
 Fuego — one of Central America's most active volcanoes — began spewing ash and lava.
 Authorities feared the toll could rise as many people were missing after the sudden eruption.

 Volcan de Fuego, Spanish for "volcano of fire," exploded shortly after noon on Sunday.
 By 4 p.m. local time, lava began flowing down the mountain's side, according to The Associated Press.